 Episode Show Notes

-In this episode, Mike sits down with Upper School Academic Counselor Nancy Olah for a great conversation on all things college and getting students prepared to shine come application season!
+In this episode, Mike sits down with High School Academic Counselor Nancy Olah for a great conversation on all things college and getting students prepared to shine come application season!
 Get ready for some helpful tips for each grade level starting in 8th grade!

-Mike Siciliano, Upper School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
+Mike Siciliano, High School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
 As a student, Siciliano felt he had teachers and coaches who personally invested in him and made a huge difference in his life.
 Now, he tries every day to continue that legacy for current SFC students, live up to the standard his teachers set for him, and have a lot of fun.

-Nancy Olah, Upper School Academic Counselor, started working in Christian education in 1995.
+Nancy Olah, High School Academic Counselor, started working in Christian education in 1995.
 Her desire is to make a positive impact on high school students.
 She encourages her students to see the unique, God-given gifts and talents they each possess and to make educational decisions that are right for them.
 Nancy advises her students by connecting them with courses and opportunities that align with their interests.
 Nancy and her husband Andy have been married for over 25 years and are blessed to have two children; an SFC graduate and a current upper school student.

 Highlights